Teen Week: Composition

 Teen Week is a digicore and progressive pop EP inspired by the electronica and electronic dance music of the musician Porter Robinson.
 It incorporates popular underground production elements, including bitcrushed and robotic vocals, breakbeats, breakcore sequences, and stuttering electronic instrumentals.
 Its production also contains jungle beats and an Avril Lavigne sample.
 The EP is largely about leaving behind people, past places, and previous versions of oneself, as well as themes of adolescence.
 Some moments of the EP depart from breakbeats for 16-bit sounds and lyrics about high school struggles, such as self-comparison and quarantine isolation.
-Multiple tracks contain the Amen break and samples of "Blue Eyes" (2019) by Ecco2K.
+Multiple tracks contain the Amen break and sample "Blue Eyes", a song by Ecco2k from his album E (2019).

-Teen Weeks opening track, "Let Down", is emotional in its content and draws inspiration from Ecco2K.
+Teen Weeks opening track, "Let Down", is emotional in its content and draws inspiration from Ecco2k.
 It is followed by "Homeswitcher", a hyperpop song with guest vocals from Kmoe.
 The song is driven by a synthesizer lead that carries the song's melodies and is accompanied by breakbeat drums and fuzzy bass.
 A digicore song, "52 Blue Mondays" features multiple sound elements, such as samples of screaming, synthesizer waves, and snapping drums.
 With its bitcrushed vocals, the song features ambient-sounding noise, utilizes the Amen break, and dissolves by the end.
-"Dysphoria" is also inspired by Ecco2K and showcases Remover perform monotone singing of vulnerable lyrics.
+"Dysphoria" is also inspired by Ecco2k and showcases Remover perform monotone singing of vulnerable lyrics.
 It is followed by "Cartridge", a ballad about being upset after reading a tweet that reminds Remover of their father.
 They sing the line "Sorry I'm not what you wanted, I know you can't try again" repeatedly, over an 8 bit instrumental reminiscent of an older Pokémon video game.
 Pitchfork's Mano Sundaresan described the two track run of "Beast Friend" and "Woodside Gardens 16 December 2012" as "electric".
 On the latter, its frenzied two-minutes buildup climaxes with an Amen break, and Remover performs a scream in its second half.
 The final track, "Seventeen", begins with an opening line of "I hate everything 'cause everything hates me too".
 The song expresses themes of adolescence and was written about Remover's feelings of jealousy toward their friends, who are more popular musicians than themself, and being looked down on at school.
 Sundaresan wrote that the line "I wish I blew up like yesterday" is "less about material aspiration than it is about becoming".